cdqp/anyloop/doc/conf.md

 At the top level of the JSON file, there is a `pipeline` array, in which devices are added.
-Beyond doing some initialization at startup or destruction in the end, devices will run a "process" function in the order they are added to the pipeline.
+Beyond doing some initialization at startup or destruction in the end, devices will run a "proc" function in the order they are added to the pipeline.
 What that processing looks like depends on the device; some might acquire data to the pipeline, some might modify data in the pipeline, and some might write data from the pipeline to an instrument or the internet, etc.